FinancialCents/FCBELaravel/README.md

 - order_by: string (optional.
 Default: due_date).
 One of client_name, status or due_date.
 - order_dir: string (optional.
 Default: desc).
 One of asc or desc.

-Returns a paginated JSON response about the invoice along with the related client.
+Returns a paginated JSON response of invoices along with the related client.
 ```

 ### Commands